 On Dec.
-14, 2013 a shooter opened fire on an elementary school in Newtown, Connecticut.
+13, 2013 a shooter opened fire at Arapahoe High School in Centennial, Colorado.
 As a result, schoolchildren everywhere are likely scared and confused; parents may be equally upset.
 When a devastating and violent incident like this takes place, the subsequent news media coverage of the event can heighten kids' fears.

 During these moments of crisis, it is important for parents to understand how they can help calm children's fears.

 Marianne Wamboldt, MD, a physician at Children's Hospital Colorado, offers this advice: "Most parents have all the skills necessary to help their children deal with these events.
 Children are very aware of their parent's worries, especially during crises.
 Parents should admit their concerns to their children, but stress that they are coping with the concerns.
 Having an action plan as to how they, as a family, are going to help prevent further traumas is helpful for all."

 "Trauma-focused behavioral therapists have shown that kids are really afraid of their fear returning," said Dr. Jeffrey Dolgan, Senior Psychologist in Behavioral Health at Children's Hospital Colorado.
 "They aren't afraid of rifles, strangers, or even police cars patrolling around the school.
 They're afraid of feeling that scared again."